AMOS-ConversationalTax/ConversationalTax/docs/ci-cd-setup.md

 Both, the backend and frontend tests, run in parallel.
 All branches are tested by https://semaphoreci.com/ automaticly after a new commit.
 A passing test is prerequisite for merging a branch into Master or Develop.
 The Master branch and the Develop branch have some cool badges, too:

-### Master-Branch
+### Master Branch

-Build status for the master branch should be green all the time:
+Build status for the Master branch should be green all the time:

 [![Build Status](https://semaphoreci.com/api/v1/dominik-probst/conversationaltax-3/branches/master/badge.svg)](https://semaphoreci.com/dominik-probst/conversationaltax-3)

-### Develop-Branch
+### Develop Branch

-Build status for the develop branch should be green all the time, too:
+Build status for the Develop branch should be green all the time, too:

 [![Build Status](https://semaphoreci.com/api/v1/dominik-probst/conversationaltax-3/branches/develop/badge.svg)](https://semaphoreci.com/dominik-probst/conversationaltax-3)